 Kangaroos are wild animals, and although considered vermin to some

-As for the Noyeks, I feel it's difficult to generalise the effect they
+As for the Noyeks, I feel it's difficult to generalise the effect

+say without experience.
 I think it likely that they'll increase

 the punch and edginess, but this may not be an entirely good thing

-Thankfully they've been around a while, so there should be a wealth of
+Thankfully they've been around a while, so there should be a wealth

-considering them for your own horn.
+if you're considering them for your own horn.

 Funnily enough, they may have rather more potential when used individually

 to adjust particular notes - perhaps livening up a lacklustre top

-I should mention that the roo pads are available with a wide range of
+I should mention that the roo pads are available with a wide range

-available from MusicMedic.
+- and are available from MusicMedic.